PaloAltoNetworks/docusaurus-openapi-docs/packages/docusaurus-template-openapi/template/docs/intro.md

 Your site starts at `http://localhost:3000`.

-Open `openapi.json` and make some edits: the site **reloads automatically** and displays your changes.
+Open `docs/intro.md` and edit some lines: the site **reloads automatically** and displays your changes.